Introduction

 }

-Source code examples available on GitHub.
+Source code examples are available on GitHub.